Abstract: ILL for e-books: Four years of experience – learning to walk

-Currently ILL is sometimes regarded as an old fashioned standard service of the libraries which gets obsolete through the plenty of information available on internet.
-In contrast to that opinion I want to emphasize that ILL regarded as a network of the libraries for sharing scarce resources is a very modern concept.
+Currently, ILL is sometimes regarded as an old-fashioned standard service of libraries which becomes obsolete through the plenty of information available on the internet.
+In contrast to that opinion, I want to emphasize that ILL considered as a network of libraries for sharing scarce resources is a very modern concept.

-Due to the lack of contract clauses or restrictions within existing contract clauses of licensed e-journals or licensed e-books in the last years arose a permanently growing gap within ILL.
-More and more documents are not available via ILL and in consequence they aren’t available at all for users needing them urgently.
+Due to the lack of contract clauses or restrictions within existing contract clauses of licensed e-journals or licensed e-books, in the last few years a permanently growing gap within ILL has arisen.
+More and more documents are not available via ILL and, in consequence, they are not available at all for users needing them urgently.

-For this reason the Bavarian State Library and the Bavarian Library Network developed since 2013 a concept for a solution for this problem.
-Server for the storing of license information and provision of the respective documents are part of this project as well as the development of appropriate license agreements.
-While a solution for e-journals is successfully up and running and more than 30% of copies from articles within ILL are provided from e-journals at least in Bavaria e-books seem to be a hard nut to crack.
-There aren’t any license clauses for ILL at all for e-books in ILL and the modalities for delivery and respective license conditions are controversial between libraries and publisher.
+For this reason, the Bavarian State Library and the Bavarian Library Network have since 2013 developed a concept for a solution for this problem.
+A server for the storing of license information and provision of the respective documents are part of this project as well as the development of appropriate license agreements.
+While a solution for e-journals is successfully up and running and more than 30% of copies from articles within ILL are provided from e-journals (at least in Bavaria), e-books seem to be a hard nut to crack.
+There are not any license clauses for ILL at all for e-books in ILL and the modalities for delivery and respective license conditions are controversial between libraries and publishers.

-The Bavarian State Library started a project to solve this problems together with the Bavarian Library Network.
-A pilot service is running successfully since July 2015 and five publisher are cooperating for the test of the conception and first experiences with e-books and ILL.
-Nevertheless publisher and holder of rights are sceptical and much work is to be done until ILL for e media becomes a regular part of the services of libraries.
-Perhaps international cooperation could be a key to convince the big publisher that a solution for this problems is necessary.
-The pilot period over the last 4 years shows that the technical solution and the conception is basically successful.
+The Bavarian State Library started a project to solve these problems together with the Bavarian Library Network.
+A pilot service has been running successfully since July 2015 and five publishers are cooperating for the test of the conception and first experiences with e-books and ILL.
+Nevertheless, publisher and holders of rights are sceptical and much work is still to be done until ILL for e-media becomes a regular part of the services provided by libraries.
+Perhaps international cooperation could be a key to convince the big publishers that a solution for these problems is necessary.
+The pilot period over the last 4 years shows that the technical solution and the conception are basically successful.

 - Return to conference program